gsbdarc/intro_to_yens_2024/docs/beginner_shell/1_introduction.md

 - **Mac users:** access the shell through the *Terminal* app

 - **Windows users:** have to install third-party software to use the “right” shell
-    - We recommend using an app called [MobaXterm](https://mobaxterm.mobatek.net/) (click the link and follow instructions to install)
+    - We recommend using an app called [GitBash](https://git-scm.com/download/win) (click the link and follow instructions to install either 32-bit or 64-bit version)

 - **Linux users:** depending on your specific OS, should be an app called “Shell” or something similar